szczm/pico8-befunge-interpreter/README.md

 ## Limitations/known bugs/quirks:
 - Backspace button doesn't work in the browser (tested in Firefox)
-- If the *p* instruction is used to put a nonprintable character in the grid, the character is displayed in a distinct way as a "glitch", it is considered data, and is not saved
+- If the `p` instruction is used to put a nonprintable (value outside of ASCII) character in the grid, the character is displayed in a distinct way as a "glitch", it is considered data, and is not saved
 - The P key opens up the main menu, which can be sometimes annoying, but is not otherwise a problem
 - The grid is smaller than usual Befunge (it's size is 32 columns and 8 rows)
 - There is currently no support for big numbers, numbers inside the interpreter are normal PICO-8 numbers (so usual things like integer overflow can happen)